Echo Beach | Chords + Lyrics

 | Am9 | D5 Cmaj7 | Am9 | D5 C | (intro riff)

-It’s very clever how the last line (intro riff) could be in either G or C, especially after we’ve been in C, and then going to G for the next verse.
+It’s particularly clever how the intro riff at the end could fit into either G or C—especially after spending time in C, before shifting back to G for the next verse.

 ||: F | G5 | Bb | C :||

-Having studied the TAB, digested this chord analysis and played along to the original recording, this chord chart is a good plan to bring along to the gig.
+Once you’ve studied the TAB, absorbed this chord analysis, and played along with the original recording, this chord chart will be a great reference for the gig!

 Echo Beach Chord Chart | PDF + iReal Pro